Drew Christensen: Tenure

 Christensen was sworn in on January 6, 2015, as the youngest Representative.

 In March 2018, Christensen introduced a bill to ban Arie Luyendyk Jr., a winner of the TV Show The Bachelor, from entering the state of Minnesota.
 He did so because a contestant of the show was from Christensen's home town.

 Truth Is Stranger Than Reality TV; The Economic Times (New Delhi, India); Mar 10, 2018.

-Personal life

-Christensen was married in January 2018 and currently resides in Burnsville, Minnesota.